GrassRootsCrypto/GrassRootsCrypto.github.io/_posts/2020-11-21-impermanent-loss-explained.md

 Key questions to ask yourself
 	1. What are you trying to achieve? e.g. hold assets in the hope they will go up - trying to somehow capitalise on every potential price increase OR provide a service and get paid for it - and not worrying too much about trying to get every potential temporary price increase.
 	2. What is your time preference - are you in it for the short term or the long term?
-Are you interested in short trading OR long term asset appreciation and not concerned with short term volatility?
+Are you interested in short trading OR long-term asset appreciation and not concerned with short term volatility?

-Remembering Impermeant Loss only be becomes permanent when you withdraw!
+Remembering Impermeant Loss only becomes permanent when you withdraw!

 ### Summing up